Greedy Poisson Rejection Sampling: Greedy Poisson Rejection Sampling

-Our next result shows that parallelizing GPRS results in a linear reduction in both the expectation and variance of its runtime and a more favourable codelength guarantee for channel simulation. \begin{theorem}[Expected runtime of parallelized GPRS] Let $Q, P$ and $r$ be defined as above, and let $\nu_j$ denote the random variable corresponding to the number of samples simulated by thread $j$ in \Cref{alg:parallel_gprs} using $J$ threads.
+Our next results show that parallelizing GPRS results in a linear reduction in both the expectation and variance of its runtime and a more favourable codelength guarantee for channel simulation. \begin{theorem}[Expected runtime of parallelized GPRS] Let $Q, P$ and $r$ be defined as above, and let $\nu_j$ denote the random variable corresponding to the number of samples simulated by thread $j$ in \Cref{alg:parallel_gprs} using $J$ threads.
 Then, for all $j$,